-Cash Flow Projections is Good Business
+Cash Flow Projections Make Good Business

 Not only has getting funding and signing up new customers become more competitive but staying cash flow positive requires a bit more planning.
 Having a good idea where you are going with your business is important.
 So, here are our reasons why having good cash flow projections makes for good business.